 D2C BAG BRANDS

 Leatherology's timeless purses and everyday leather essentials can be personalized, allowing your initials to be the focus instead of branding logos.
 They are a completely vertically-integrated business, meaning they do everything in-house including product design, development, production, and fulfillment, as well as hand-pressed monograms using heated brass dies, to hand-painted lettering.
 All the products being manufactured in their own factory give them full control and oversight of the production process.
 Their online-only business model allows them to use the finest materials at accessible price points.

 DeMillier London's high-quality handbags are crafted by artisans in a family-owned factory in the South of Spain.
 Their leathers are sourced from Italy and Spain, suppliers certified by the European Leather Working Group, guaranteeing the highest standards of sustainability and sourcing.
 Their packaging is made of partially recycled paper sourced from FSC accredited suppliers and natural cotton, thus fully recyclable.
 They offer complimentary monogramming on all orders, as well as a lifetime of free repair.

 Mlouye’s founder and creative director Meb Rure hails from an industrial design background, and his designs are inspired by the Bauhaus Movement's artists and architects.
 Innovation being the key factor alongside aesthetics, Mlouye has brought unexpected shapes with smart details, functionality and a new luxury feel with a contemporary price point.
 The company's headquarters is now split between the US and Turkey, and their factory is in Turkey.

 Senreve was created out of a need for beautiful luxury handbags to also be multi-functional.
-Their bags are lightweight, travel-friendly, versatile to go from business meetings to happy hour.
+Their bags are lightweight, travel-friendly, and versatile to take from business meetings to happy hour.
 Their popular Maestra line of purses can also be transformed into backpacks.
 Their bags are made in Italy, and they also have a vegan line.
 Learn more about their sustainability practices.